SparkPost/matchbox/README.md

 ### Releases

-Our release process isn't perfect, and for now **only administrators can publish**.
+Our release process isn't perfect, and requires some manual work.

 We use `lerna` to handle versioning and publishing to NPM.
 Before publishing, ensure you are logged into SparkPost's NPM account locally via the NPM CLI.
+Reach out to #UXFE or #design-guild on Slack if you need access.

 **Publishing Steps**

-1. Merge all pull requests you wish to release to `main`
+1. Merge all pull requests you wish to release to `main`.
 1. Before publishing for the first time, set up your github auth token in `.env`.
 In order to run `changelog` you'll need to create a personal access token with the `public_repo` permissions and copy it to a `GITHUB_AUTH` variable in an `.env` file.